socketsupply/components/src/tabs/README.md

 The structure inside the component is arbitrary: spans, links, links inside divs, they can all be different.
 You just need to add the `data-tab-name` property to the clickable item.

 The default tab should be specified using the `selected` property.

+You can specify a tabindex for each tab individually in your html.

 #### HTML
 ```html